HALFpipe/HALFpipe/README.rst

 Shortly after starting the container, the command line interface appears.
 This interface will ask you a series of questions that will determine how data processing will be performed.
-First comes the working directory, where all intermediate and output files of the pipeline will be saved.
+First it asks you for the working directory (needs to already exist), where all intermediate and output files of the pipeline will be saved.

 .. image:: https://raw.githubusercontent.com/mindandbrain/pipeline/7c62b15091fb4fee5771d7ca7b76632d278785bb/static/image_workdir.png